douglasdavis/pygram11/README.md

 ---

-If there is something you'd like to see in pygram11, please open and Issue or PR.
+If there is something you'd like to see in pygram11, please open an issue or pull request.